joelburton/sa-plus/doubles.rst

    - :ref:`x-reopen`: made in passout seat, like a takeout by opener
    - :ref:`x-xx`: this is our hand
    - :ref:`x-sos`: pick another trump choice

-.. not now XXX

-   - :ref:`x-responsive`: after TO by partner: "partner, pick suit"
+   - :ref:`x-responsive`: after overcall/TO between opponent's raise

 .. _x-penalty: